josephmisiti/awesome-machine-learning/README.md

 <a name="net-data-analysis--data-visualization"></a>
 #### Data Analysis / Data Visualization

-* [numl](https://www.nuget.org/packages/numl/) - numl is a machine learning library intended to ease the use of using standard modeling techniques for both prediction and clustering.
+* [numl](https://www.nuget.org/packages/numl/) - numl is a machine learning library intended to ease the use of using standard modelling techniques for both prediction and clustering.
 * [Math.NET Numerics](https://www.nuget.org/packages/MathNet.Numerics/) - Numerical foundation of the Math.NET project, aiming to provide methods and algorithms for numerical computations in science, engineering and everyday use.
 Supports .Net 4.0, .Net 3.5 and Mono on Windows, Linux and Mac; Silverlight 5, WindowsPhone/SL 8, WindowsPhone 8.1 and Windows 8 with PCL Portable Profiles 47 and 344; Android/iOS with Xamarin.
 * [Sho](https://www.microsoft.com/en-us/research/project/sho-the-net-playground-for-data/) - Sho is an interactive environment for data analysis and scientific computing that lets you seamlessly connect scripts (in IronPython) with compiled code (in .NET) to enable fast and flexible prototyping.
 The environment includes powerful and efficient libraries for linear algebra as well as data visualization that can be used from any .NET language, as well as a feature-rich interactive shell for rapid development.